 How Much Does it Cost to Travel in Central Europe?

 Central Europe surpassed our expectations in so many ways.
-It was beautiful, mostly budget friendly and really our speed in terms of lifestyle and activities.
-From Budapest to Lake Bled to Zadar, we had an incredible few weeks traveling in Hungary, Slovenia and Croatia.
+It was beautiful, pretty budget friendly and our speed in terms of lifestyle and activities.
+From Budapest to Lake Bled to Zadar, we had an incredible time traveling in Hungary, Slovenia and Croatia.
 These are countries not to be missed on a European tour.
 While they don’t have the cache of Paris, Amsterdam or Barcelona, they are full of history, interesting places to visit and tremendous views from the mountains to the sea.
 I would take them over the crepes in Paris any day (and that is saying A LOT)!

 By the Numbers